LibreCat/Catmandu-Breaker/README.md

 # DESCRIPTION

-Inspired by the article "Metadata Analysis at the Command-Line" by Mark Phillips in [http://journal.code4lib.org/articles/7818](http://journal.code4lib.org/articles/7818) this exporter breaks a OAI-PMH DC harvest into the Breaker format which can be analyzed further by command line tools.
+Inspired by the article "Metadata Analysis at the Command-Line" by Mark Phillips in [http://journal.code4lib.org/articles/7818](http://journal.code4lib.org/articles/7818) this exporter breaks metadata records into the Breaker format which can be analyzed further by command line tools.

 # BREAKER FORMAT